Most reliable car brands

 Looking for a reliable car?
 We've surveyed more than 43,000 car owners so we can reveal the most reliable car brands - and the least.

-A reliable car is a car you can trust - it won't let you down.
-But no amount of test drives or chats you have with your local car dealer will tell you how reliable a car really is.
+A reliable car is one you can trust - it won't let you down.
+But no amount of test drives or chats with your local car dealer will tell you how reliable a car really is.

 Every year we survey thousands of drivers to find out if they've had any problems with their car.
 These can range from minor issues to catastrophic failures.
-We use the results to identify which brands make the most reliable cars.
+We then use the results to identify which brands make the most reliable cars.
+And the least.